Event

 Media library

 The Research Centre publishes video recordings of many lectures, discussions and other events, such as the well-known Römerberg Talks.
-You can find and watch these and other videos in a media library.
+You can find and watch these and other videos in our media library.

 Media library